-- Never tamper with safety devices in cylinders, valves or equipment. - Do not keep cylinders longer than the supplier recommends. - Do not allow flames to contact cylinders and do not strike an electric arc on cylinders. - Never tamper with cylinders in any way.
+- Carefully open all valves, slowly, pointed away from you and others, using the proper tools. - Remove regulators and close all valves when cylinders are not in use. - Never tamper with safety devices in cylinders, valves or equipment. - Do not keep cylinders longer than the supplier recommends. - Do not allow flames to contact cylinders and do not CPE an electric arc on cylinders. - Never tamper with cylinders in any way.
 Do not repaint them, change markings or identification, or interfere with valve threads or safety devices. - Never hang clothes or equipment over a compressed gas cylinder. - How to handle "empty" cylinders: leave a slight positive pressure in them, close cylinder valves, disassemble equipment properly, replace cylinder valve protection caps, mark cylinders "empty" or "MT," and store them separately from full cylinders. - Ensure proper separation of combustible gases and oxygen's. - Never use oxygen or even compressed air to remove dust from clothing or equipment. - Ensure compressed and liquefied gas storage/containers are addressed in your emergencies response plan (ERP).